dpinela/HollowKnight.RandoMapMod/README.md

 https://github.com/Shadudev/HollowKnight.RandomizerMod
 https://github.com/Shadudev/HollowKnight.MultiWorld

-# Features
+# Quick Start Guide
-- Use `CTRL-M` during a game to enable the mod and give all Maps to the player.
-This can also be done by talking to Elderbug a few times.
+- Use `CTRL-M` during a game to enable the mod and give an empty Map.
+- If you want the complete Map with all the Pins, then click "Reveal Full Map" in the Pause Menu.

+# Full Features
+- Along with `CTRL-M` you can also talk to Elderbug a few times to enable the mod.

-- The World Map will now show Pins for every item in the game.
+- The World Map will now show Pins for every item check.
     - Big Pins means the items are reachable according to RandomizerMod's logic
     - Small Pins means the items are not randomized or not reachable
     - Pins for randomized items will disappear as you check them
     - Randomizer Map's settings are displayed at the bottom
-    - Quick Map can also be used to only show Pins in the current Map area

-- The Pause Menu UI has the following buttons:
+- The Pause Menu UI has the following buttons, with the following hotkeys:
+    - "Reveal Full Map": Gives you every Map item and fills in every room on the Map.
+Cannot be undone
+    - "Show Pins": Toggle Pins to show everywhere on the Map, or only for Map items you have picked up

-    - "Spoilers": Toggle Pins between vanilla (non-spoiler) and spoiler item pools
+    - "Spoilers" `CTRL-1`: Toggle Pins between vanilla (non-spoiler) and spoiler item pools
-    - "Style": Toggle the style of the Pins
+    - "Style" `CTRL-2`: Toggle the style of the Pins
-    - "Randomized": Toggle all randomized items on/off
+    - "Randomized" `Ctrl-3`: Toggle all Pins for randomized items on/off
-    - "Others": Toggle all other items on/off (excluding Shops)
+    - "Others" `Ctrl-4`: Toggle all Pins for other items on/off (excluding Shops)

     - "Show/Hide Pools": Open/close a panel with a toggle for each spoiler item pool

-- You can also use these hotkeys at any time during the game:
-    - `CTRL-1`: "Spoilers"
-    - `CTRL-2`: "Style"
-    - `Ctrl-3`: "Randomized"
-    - `Ctrl-4`: "Others"

 The Pin settings are saved between game loads.